fmtr/amniotic/readme.md

 Any vaguely suitable device (i.e. with a network connection and audio outputs) should work, but it was primarily intended for (and developed on) a Raspberry Pi 4B.
-The lowest spec I've tested on is a Pi Zero W 1, which works fine but struggled playing more than one Channel at a time.
+The lowest spec I've tested on is a Pi Zero W 1, which works fine but struggled playing more than one Theme at a time.

 ### Platform